What to include in a corporate plan

 Corporate plans must include a discussion of these 5 elements covering the entire period of the plan.
 This enables entities to recognise the potential for change in the operating context over the period of the plan, and provide a forward-looking discussion of these elements.

 The 5 elements of the operating context should provide the reader with a clear understanding of how, individually and collectively, these elements contribute to an entity achieving its purposes.
+Plans which do so align with better practice.

 The corporate plan must include a discussion of the environment in which the entity will operate over the period covered by the plan.